Cyren-debug/xtottel-core-servers/CONTRIBUTING.md

 ### 7. **Open a Pull Request**

-Now, go to your GitHub repository and open a **Pull Request** (PR) from your branch to the `main` branch of the Xtottel Core Servers repository.
+Now, go to your GitHub repository and open a **Pull Request** (PR) from your branch to the `main` branch of the Sendexa Servers repository.
 Provide a description of your changes, and make sure to reference any relevant issues.

 ---